-- (1) All general meetings of convocation takes place at the University, unless the council, after consultation with the senate, decides otherwise. - (2) There must be at least two meetings per year, one of which is an annual general meeting at which the election of officer bearers take place. - (3) A meeting of convocation may be convened by the president at any time if he or she deems it necessary, and must be convened by the secretary when a written request signed by at least twenty members is lodged with him or her, provided that the matters for consideration at such meeting are stated in the form of specific motions and that no matters other than those stated in such request may be discussed at such meeting. - (4) The meeting contemplated in subparagraph (3) must be convened by the secretary as soon as possible after but in any event within two months of receipt of such request.
+(1) All meetings of convocation take place at the venue determined by the convocation.

+(2) The election of officer bearers shall only take place at an annual general meeting.

+(3) A meeting of convocation may be convened by the president at any time if he or she deems it necessary, and must be convened by the secretary when a written request signed by at least twenty members is lodged with him or her, provided that the matters for consideration at such meeting are stated in the form of specific motions and that no matters other than those stated in such request may be discussed at such meeting.

+(4) The meeting contemplated in subparagraph (3) must be convened by the secretary as soon as possible after but in any event within two months of receipt of such request.